OmarAlaaeldein/Computer-Vision/README.md

 * Implementation of Zhang-Seun’s Thinning algorithm, for thinning and extract the skelton of an object
 * Histogram Equalization, Binary Image Thresholding, and Image Clustering using K-means
 * Image Denoising using filters and Gausian Pyramids
-* Implementing a Neural Network from Scratch using OOP
+* Implementing a Neural Network with customizable layers and activation functions from Scratch using OOP
+* Implementing K-means from scratch using OOP

 ## Acknowledgments